ojds2022/coding_quiz/README.md

-# Berkeley Coding Bootcamp Challenge 4
+# Coding Quiz
-4th coding bootcamp challenge where students were asked to create a timed quiz on JavaScript fundamentals that stores high scores.
+Take a timed quiz to test your JavaScript knowledge!

 The live version of this project can be accessed at: https://ojds2022.github.io/coding_quiz/